 The Dangers of Rodents in Your Home

-In advance of diving into specific tactics to keep rodents out of your home in the wintertime you need to fully appreciate the dangers rats in your home present.
+In advance of diving into specific tactics to keep rodents out of your home in the wintertime, you need to fully appreciate the dangers rats in your home present.
 One of the dangers rodents in your home present is the prospect of spreading disease.
 Rodents can carry an array of different types of disease that include:

-The spread of disease is not the only danger that exist when rodents infest your home.
+The spread of disease is not the only danger that exists when rodents infest your home.
 Rodents are the number one cause of house fires in the United States annually.
 Over 25 percent of all house fires in the U.S.A. are caused by rodents.
 The primary way rodents cause house fires is because they gnaw on electrical wires, leaving them exposed.

 Because rodents continually gnaw they can cause structural damage to your home.
 Rodents will gnaw on walls, floorboards, and many other components of your residence.
 They can gnaw on beams, reducing the structural integrity of your home.